 We have generated operating losses since our inception.
-As of December 31, 2003, we had an accumulated deficit of \$209.3 million.
-For the six months ended December 31, 2003 and the fiscal years ended June 30, 2003, 2002 and 2001, we generated losses of \$5.5 million, \$20.0 million, \$14.6 million and \$15.3 million, respectively.
+As of March 31, 2004, we had an accumulated deficit of \$210.1 million.
+For the nine months ended March 31, 2004 and the fiscal years ended June 30, 2003, 2002 and 2001, we generated losses of \$6.2 million, \$20.0 million, \$14.6 million and \$15.3 million, respectively.
 We may never be profitable.
 We expect to incur substantial additional operating expenses over the next several years as our research, development, preclinical testing and collaborator support activities increase.
 We intend to continue to invest significantly in our products and bring more of the product development process in-house, which will be a time-consuming and expensive process.
 Further, we expect to invest significant resources supporting our existing collaborators as they work to develop, test and commercialize TAP and other antibody products, and we or our collaborators may encounter technological or regulatory difficulties as part of this development and commercialization process that we cannot overcome or remedy.
 We may also incur substantial marketing and other costs in the future if we decide to establish marketing and sales capabilities to commercialize our products.
 None of our product candidates has generated any commercial revenue and our only revenues to date have been primarily from upfront and milestone payments and clinical materials reimbursement from our collaborative partners.
-We do not expect to generate revenues from the commercial sale of our products in the foreseeable future, and we may never generate revenues from the commercial sale of products.
+We do not expect to generate revenues from the commercial sale of our products that can be marketed and sold commercially, we will need to generate significant revenues from those products.
 Even if we do successfully develop products that can be marketed and sold commercially, we will need to generate significant revenues from those products to achieve and maintain profitability.
 Even if we do become profitable, we may not be able to sustain or increase profitability on a quarterly or annual basis.